Melasma At A Glance

 - This is a special form of pigmentation that presents on the upper lip, around the eyes, & forehead area

-- Lasers can improve melasma
+- Picosecond lasers can improve melasma within a 10 days

 - The majority of melasma can be improved with a combination of SPF, tablets, creams & laser